-Usable Earmarked Revenue Reserves (Continued): Local/Strategic Development Plan To fund the review of the Local Development Plan.
+Local/Strategic Development Plan To fund the review of the Local Development Plan.
 Members Local Grants To hold unallocated grant monies prior to distribution by Members.
-Planning Committee To provide for a variety of specific costs falling to the Planning Committee, including delivery of affordable housing, infrastructure and other community benefits through the planning process.
-Rail Loan Interest To hold interest received on investing the railway infrastructure loan before application to fund project expenditure.
-Revenue Grants & Contributions Unapplied To hold earmarked sums relating to a range of revenue grants and contributions received for which no accounting liability exists (i.e. do not have to be repaid), until applied to match specific service expenditure.
-Social Services Portfolio To provide for a variety of specific costs falling to the Social Services Portfolio including Gwent Supporting People Regional Development; funding future costs of SEW Adoption and Workforce Development Collaborations; and fees related to Children's Services.
-Specialist Commercial Advice (Aneurin Leisure Trust Review) To commission external consultants to support key elements of the review of current and future options for the provision and delivery of Leisure Services.
-Strategic Business Reviews To fund external support to strategic business reviews over a two year period.
-Superannuation To fund specific liabilities arising in respect of the Greater Gwent (Torfaen) Pension Fund falling outside of the normal contributions made by the Authority, including potential costs arising from guarantees provided to allow admission of entities to the Fund (e.g. Aneurin Leisure Trust).
-Tai Calon Highways Maintenance (Commuted Sums) To contribute to the maintenance of adopted road features over a 60 year period in areas covered by the transfer of housing stock and land to Tai Calon.
-Technology Park Feasibility Study To fund a feasibility study into the establishment of a High Tech Business Park and Test Facility focussed on the automotive and wider mobility/low carbon economic sectors.
+Planning Committee To provide for a variety of specific costs falling to the Planning Committee, including delivery of affordable housing, infrastructure and other communi benefits through the planning process.
+Rail Loan Interest To hold interest received on investing the railway infrastructure loan befor application to fund project expenditure.
+Revenue Grants & Contributions Unapplied To hold earmarked sums relating to a range of revenue grants and contributions received for which no accounting liability exists (i.e. do not h to be repaid), until applied to match specific service expenditure.
+Social Services Portfolio To provide for a variety of specific costs falling to the Social Services Portfoincluding Gwent Supporting People Regional Development; funding future costs of SEW Adoption and Workforce Development Collaborations; and for related to Children's Services.
+Specialist Commercial Advice (Aneurin Leisure Trust Review) To commission external consultants to support key elements of the review current and future options for the provision and delivery of Leisure Service Strategic Business Reviews To fund external support to strategic business reviews over a two year peri S To fine describe the billion or delice in several of the Country Country (Textern) Superannuation To fund specific liabilities arising in respect of the Greater Gwent (Torfaen) Pension Fund falling outside of the normal contributions made by the Authority, including potential costs arising from guarantees provided to all admission of entities to the Fund (e.g. Aneurin Leisure Trust).
+Tai Calon Highways Maintenance (Commuted Sums) To contribute to the maintenance of adopted road features over a 60 year period in areas covered by the transfer of housing stock and land to Tai Ca Technology Park Feasibility Study To fund a feasibility study into the establishment of a High Tech Business I and Test Facility focussed on the automotive and wider mobility/low carbo economic sectors.
 Waste Services To fund any potential financial penalties arising from a failure to meet the statutory recycling recovery target in 2023/2024 and future years.